 Without the generated test code being a standard part of the system, this bug might not have been found during development.
-Furthermore, the ability to rapidly regenerate test cases from modified domain specifications provides an invaluable tool to aid in debugging.
+Furthermore, the ability to rapidly regenerate test cases from modified domain specifications afforded the developers with an invaluable tool to aid their debugging.